nokuzotha-nkiwane/Virolocate/docs/usage.md

 # Input

-The input samplesheet should be in CSV format, containing either of the three possibilities
+The input samplesheet should be in CSV format, containing either of the two possibilities

   1. Paired-end reads (e.g `SRR8364252`)